mdrahman1472/CodePath-pre-work-web-security/README.md

 ## User Stories

 The following **required** functionality is complete:
-* [X ] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
 * [?]
 Tip percentage choices use a PHP loop to output three radio buttons.
 * [X] PHP code sets reasonable default values for the form.
 * [X] PHP code confirms the presence and correct format of submitted values.